loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

 (-Infinity)
 ```

-## 3.Boolean:
+## 3. Boolean:

-Boolean represents a logical entity and can have two values: true and false.
+* Boolean represents a logical entity and can have two values: true and false.

 **Example:**<br>
 ```